EIHRTeam/main/README.md

 ## Project Overview

-This project is the official landing page for STRATEGY_GROUP, a specialized team focusing on game strategy analysis and data mining.
+This project is the official landing page for EIHRTeam, a specialized team focusing on game strategy analysis and data mining.
 The application is designed as a responsive Single Page Application (SPA) utilizing modern web technologies to deliver a high-performance, visually distinct user experience characterized by a "Glitch" aesthetic.
 It includes bilingual support for Chinese and English.

 ## Technical Architecture